 This handy tool shows you any errors in your app descriptor, such as missing properties or syntax errors.

 Step 2.
-Create the web application
+Create the user interface

 not a typical app, but once you understand how it works, it only takes a few more steps to turn the web application into